 The Student Experience

-Students participate in Ellington’s as part of the coursework in HOSP 320, a required class for hospitality and tourism management majors.
-Students are divided into teams, and each student assumes a role commonly found in a food service operation, such as general manager or executive chef.
+Students participate in Ellington’s as part of the coursework in food service systems management in practice (BADM 303), a required class for those majoring in business administration with an emphasis in hospitality and tourism management.
+Each week, students assume lead roles commonly found in a food service operation, such as general manager or executive chef, while supervising their classmates.
+Together, they work as a dynamic team to deliver a delectable meal and inviting atmosphere.